-Have you ever spent valuable time procrastinating on how to successfully revive an affiliate marketing website?
 Hopefully, you have not done such a thing.
-Taking action is the way to go.
-Overthinking a subject is definitely not helpful.
+Instead, taking action is the way to go.
+Overthinking a subject is not helpful.

-After almost eleven years of owning more than one website, I can’t believe how I came to ignore this site you are now visiting.
-Whether it was my reaction to the world pandemic, I do not know.
+After almost eleven years of owning more than one website, it is hard to understand how I came to ignore this site you are now visiting.
+Maybe it was a reaction to the world pandemic!

 Before making that commitment, I believed it necessary to consider the pros and cons instead of starting a new site.